proxer/ProxerLibJava/README.md

 ##### Initialization

-Before using the API, you have to set your API apiKey.
-This is required for all requests and an Exception is thrown if no apiKey is set.
+Before using the API, you have to set your API key.
+This is required for all requests and an Exception is thrown if no key is set.

-It is recommended that you set your apiKey in the `onCreate` method of your `Application` like this:
+It is recommended that you set your key in the `onCreate` method of your `Application` like this:

 ```java